germs-lab/SOPs/wafergen_SOPs/wafergen-general.md

 ## Before submission of samples to MSU

+1. You will be creating some data management files and storing them in our Box drive for Wafergen.
+It is important that you follow our naming conventions as you create these files.
+The link to the folder containing these files is [here](https://iastate.app.box.com/folder/69922945782).
+Within that folder, you will create a new folder and name it:  wafergen-yourname-date.
+Next, place the following described files within that folder

-1. Create a file of metadata for your samples.
+2. Create a file of metadata for your samples.
 This data contains a description of your samples and experiment.
 It should contain a unique sample identifier and associated metadata for each sample.
 An example is shown [here](https://github.com/germs-lab/SOPs/blob/master/datasheets/meta_fix.csv), with a screenshot below.

 ![meta_wafergen](https://github.com/germs-lab/SOPs/blob/master/images/Meta_wafergen_MLY.jpg)

-2. Create a file of the primers used, and name it primers_yourname_date (e.g., primers_howe_190318) for Adina Howe's primers used on March 18, 2019.
+3. Create a file of the primers used, and name it primers_yourname_date (e.g., primers_howe_190318) for Adina Howe's primers used on March 18, 2019.
+Place a copy of the file in the Box.
 An example is shown [here](https://github.com/germs-lab/SOPs/blob/master/datasheets/meta_standard.csv).

-3. Design your plate layout.
-Name this file layout_yourname_date.
+4. Design your plate layout.
+Name this file layout_yourname_date and place a copy in the Box.
 We have a SOP on how to design your plate layout.
 Please refer [here](https://github.com/germs-lab/SOPs/blob/master/wafergen_SOPs/wafergen-plate-layout.md).

-4.In the Box folder, there are excel files of layouts of wafergen.
-[Link to layouts](https://iastate.app.box.com/folder/69923026206).
-The names are #S_#A, indicating the number of Samples wiht number of Assays.
-After you have done step 2 and 3, you may use the corresponding excel file and fill out with your specific names of samples and primers.
-The primer name must be the same as those in Bob's primer excel.
-The exact same in every way.

-5. Make a folder in the Box Drive Folder - GERMS-Wafergen--> Runs, [link](https://iastate.app.box.com/folder/69922945782) to place the three files above in.
-Name that folder as wafergen_yourname_date.
 The following picture is the example to show all the files which you need to put into the folder for your own run. "rawdata**.txt" is after you get the results.
 ![wafergen_files](https://github.com/germs-lab/SOPs/blob/master/images/wafergen_files.jpg)
 * in this "Runs" folder, Jin has put a folder for each run which happened before 20190313.
 Please go ahead put all these files in the above image in your own folder.
 * MLY*.elxs are my layouts which were sent to Christi